USEFUL INFORMATION: Short introduction to bash

 tail dragon.txt

-you can specify the number of lines you want to display
+You can specify the number of lines you want to display

 head -n 5 dragon.txt